 “What do you think about Valentine’s Day?”

-Variation: If you have a big class, you can put students into pairs.
+Variation: If you have a big class, you can put students into pairs to work together.
 They choose one single question together as a pair.
-Then, when they talk to other people, one person can be the “talker” and the other one can jot down notes.
+Then, when they talk to other people, one person can be the “interviewer” and the other one can jot down notes.
 It makes things go more smoothly this way.

 Quick Tip: It’s helpful if you circulate around the room as students are making their questions.
-This way, you can prevent too many people from using the same one.
+This way, you can prevent too many people from using the same question.
+The key to making this an interesting as possible is a wide variety of questions.

 Love this ESL Activity?
 Check out these ESL Teaching Books: